ParthMatta-9921/Task-7/README.md

 for task 7

-reviewed eevry extension and it's permissions installed
+reviewed every extension and its permissions installed

-removed an unnecessary extension that is not used
+Removed an unnecessary extension that is not used

 researched how malicious extensions can harm a user